roboseb/personal-website/README.md

     So technically one day left.
 I don't think I'll have this done to a satisfactory level within that timeframe, so I'll just add it to the other projects I need clean up early next month.

+November 2nd, 2022

+    Short holiday over.
+Now to finish up the personal website so that I can start applying to jobs.
+Found an online svg editor that I think I can use to make my icons fit with eachother a bit better.

+November 3rd, 2022

+    Tired.

 --To-Do--

 -Properly style README / add live github and gifs/photos